W. S. Merwin: Early career: 1952–1976

-After attending Princeton University in 1952, Merwin married Dorothy Jeanne Ferry, and moved to Spain.
+Merwin graduated from Princeton University with a B.A. in English in 1948, where he studied with R.P.
+Blackmur and befriended Blackmur's graduate assistant, the poet John Berryman.
+He stayed at Princeton a year afterward to do graduate work.
+In 1952, Merwin married Dorothy Jeanne Ferry, and moved to Spain.
 During his stay there, while visiting the renowned poet Robert Graves at his homestead on the island of Majorca, he served as tutor to Graves's son.
 There, he met Dido Milroy, fifteen years his senior, with whom he collaborated on a play and whom he later married and lived with in London.
 In 1956, Merwin moved to Boston for a fellowship at the Poets' Theater.
 He returned to London, where he befriended Sylvia Plath and Ted Hughes.
 In 1968, Merwin moved to New York City, separating from his wife Dido Milroy, who stayed at their home in France.
 In the late 1970s, Merwin moved to Hawaii and eventually was divorced from Dido Milroy.
 He married Paula Dunaway in 1983.

 From 1956 to 1957, Merwin was also playwright-in-residence at the Poet's Theatre in Cambridge, Massachusetts; he became poetry editor at The Nation in 1962.
 Besides being a prolific poet, he was a respected translator of Spanish, French, Latin and Italian literature and poetry (including Lazarillo de Tormes and Dante's Purgatorio) as well as poetry from Sanskrit, Yiddish, Middle English, Japanese and Quechua.
 He served as selector of poems of the American poet Craig Arnold (1967–2009).

-Merwin is known for his poetry about the Vietnam War, and can be included among the canon of Vietnam War-era poets which includes writers Robert Bly, Robert Duncan, Adrienne Rich, Denise Levertov, Robert Lowell, Allen Ginsberg and Yusef Komunyakaa.
+Merwin is known for his poetry about the Vietnam War and can be included among the canon of Vietnam War-era poets which includes writers Robert Bly, Robert Duncan, Adrienne Rich, Denise Levertov, Robert Lowell, Allen Ginsberg and Yusef Komunyakaa.

 Merwin's early subjects were frequently tied to mythological or legendary themes, while many of his poems featured animals.
 A volume called The Drunk in the Furnace (1960) marked a change for Merwin, in that he began to write in a more autobiographical way.

 In the 1960s, Merwin lived in a small apartment in New York City's Greenwich Village.